Food Preservation Methods – 11 Ways to Preserve Food at Home

 • Jerky

-Check out “Home Food Drying – 6 Things You Need to Know to Dehydrate Food at Home” for recommended equipment, plus drying guidelines, storage tips and a printable quick reference chart for fruit dehydrating.
+Check out “Home Food Drying” for recommended equipment, plus drying guidelines and storage tips.
 See Vegetable Dehydrating 101 for a printable list of vegetable blanching and drying times.

 Water bath canning preserves high acid foods (pH of 4.6 or lower), such as: